Law School Profile · Cambridge, Massachusetts

 Is Harvard hard to get into?

-Harvard Law School is one of the most selective law schools in the country.
-Only 9.2% of the 8,872 applicants in the 2025 First Year Class were offered admission.
+Harvard Law School is among the more selective law schools in the country.
+9.2% of the 8,872 applicants in the 2025 First Year Class were offered admission.
 The middle 50% of admitted students scored between 171 and 176 on the LSAT, with GPAs between 3.89 and 4.00.

 See where your LSAT score stands